 Does ExpressVPN have servers in China?

 ExpressVPN doesn’t have servers in mainland China, but it has some in Hong Kong and Macau.
 This means it doesn’t have to conform to China’s strict data-logging policies.
-The Hong Kong and Macau servers mean you have some nearby locations for speedy connections.
-And since Hong Kong and Macau don’t censor the internet heavily like mainland China, you’ll have access to a more open internet using them as well.
+The Hong Kong and Macau servers give you nearby locations for speedy connections in China.
+And since Hong Kong and Macau don’t censor the internet heavily like mainland China, it's even possible to securely stream platforms like Netflix and Amazon Prime Video from anywhere.

 Does ExpressVPN’s site have a link that works in China?